dimzachar/xGoals-mlops/README.md

 - Feature Selection: Based on our EDA, we identify which features are most relevant for predicting whether a shot results in a goal:

-Distance to Goal: This is often a key determinant of whether a shot results in a goal.
-Generally, the closer a shot is to the goal, the higher the probability it will be successful.
-You can calculate this from the positions field in the data.
+Distance to Goal: Distance plays a pivotal role in determining the likelihood of a shot turning into a goal.
+Generally, shots taken closer to the goal have a higher probability of success.

-Angle to Goal: The angle to the goal can significantly influence whether a shot results in a goal.
-A shot taken directly in front of the goal (small angle) has a higher chance of success compared to a shot from a tight angle.
-This can also be calculated from the positions field.
+Angle to Goal: The angle from which the shot is taken can significantly impact its success rate.
+A shot taken directly in front of the goal typically has a higher chance of scoring compared to one from a tight angle.

 Shot Type: The type of shot (e.g., header, right foot, left foot) can also affect the likelihood of scoring.
 This information might be contained in the tags or subEventName field.

 This will form the basis of our xG model.

-# Workflow Orchestration - Training Pipeline
+## Workflow Orchestration - Training Pipeline

 We refactor the code from notebooks and orchestrate the entire training pipeline using Prefect.
 We use Prefect to automate tasks that can be performed before data comes in real-time.
 This ensures that tasks run in the right sequence and that any issues are handled gracefully.